adam0x01/kmb-eta-api/README.md

 ## To Deploy on AWS

 ### Prepare the lambda layer
-The `puppeteer` is quite big, the side is more that 262144000 bytes(lambda unzipped size limit).
+The `puppeteer` is too big, the size is more that 262144000 bytes(lambda unzipped size limit).
 `puppeteer-core` is recommended to lambda.

 1. Follow the link section to add the lambda layer